 Is J-B Weld Really that Good for Wood?

-For those who aren’t aware, let’s start with some basic, what is J-B Weld?
+For those who aren’t aware, let’s start with some basics, what is J-B Weld?

 J-B Weld™ is an international company that produces epoxy products.